HEP-FCC/fcc-tutorials/FccSoftwareGettingStartedFastSim.md

     source ./init.sh

+### Run FCCSW with Pythia8+Delphes

 Now you are ready to produce 100TeV ttbar events with Pythia, process them through Delphes and store them in the FCC-EDM :

     ./run gaudirun.py Sim/SimDelphesInterface/options/PythiaDelphes_config.py

 you should obtain a file called `FCCDelphesOutput.root`.

-With this file you are now ready to run the analysis framework [heppy](https://github.com/HEP-FCC/heppy.git):
+With this file you are now ready to run the analysis framework [heppy](https://github.com/HEP-FCC/heppy.git) This will run 100 events by default.
+To have more events for plotting purposes, you can increase this number or use files that have been already produced and stored on eos (see next section)

+### Run the analysis in heppy

 Edit the ttbar example of [heppy](https://github.com/HEP-FCC/heppy.git):